Tutor Perini (NYSE:TPC) Issues FY 2022 Earnings Guidance

-Tutor Perini (NYSE:TPC – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Tutor Perini (NYSE:TPC – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $1.150-$1.600 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.060.
 The company issued revenue guidance of -.

-Tutor Perini (NYSE:TPC – Get Rating) last posted its earnings results on Thursday, February 24th.
-The construction company reported $0.57 EPS for the quarter.
-Tutor Perini had a net margin of 1.98% and a return on equity of 5.67%.
-The firm had revenue of $1.04 billion during the quarter, compared to analysts’ expectations of $1.19 billion.
-During the same quarter in the prior year, the firm earned $0.69 EPS.
-Tutor Perini’s quarterly revenue was down 23.1% on a year-over-year basis.
-As a group, equities analysts forecast that Tutor Perini will post 1.45 earnings per share for the current year.
+Several research firms recently issued reports on TPC.
+Zacks Investment Research cut shares of Tutor Perini from a hold rating to a strong sell rating in a research report on Thursday, March 3rd.
+B. Riley reduced their price target on shares of Tutor Perini from $19.00 to $17.00 and set a buy rating on the stock in a research report on Monday, February 28th.

-A number of hedge funds have recently added to or reduced their stakes in the stock.
-Norges Bank acquired a new stake in Tutor Perini during the fourth quarter valued at approximately $4,254,000.
-Goldman Sachs Group Inc. lifted its stake in Tutor Perini by 1.8% during the fourth quarter.
-Goldman Sachs Group Inc. now owns 208,198 shares of the construction company’s stock valued at $2,575,000 after purchasing an additional 3,697 shares during the last quarter.
-Virtu Financial LLC acquired a new stake in Tutor Perini during the fourth quarter valued at approximately $170,000.
-Deutsche Bank AG lifted its stake in Tutor Perini by 2.8% during the fourth quarter.
-Deutsche Bank AG now owns 42,809 shares of the construction company’s stock valued at $530,000 after purchasing an additional 1,176 shares during the last quarter.
-Finally, California State Teachers Retirement System lifted its stake in Tutor Perini by 1.9% during the fourth quarter.
-California State Teachers Retirement System now owns 61,225 shares of the construction company’s stock valued at $757,000 after purchasing an additional 1,166 shares during the last quarter.
-68.49% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Virtu Financial LLC bought a new stake in shares of Tutor Perini in the fourth quarter worth $170,000.
+Citigroup Inc. increased its stake in shares of Tutor Perini by 76.4% in the fourth quarter.
+Citigroup Inc. now owns 14,026 shares of the construction company’s stock worth $174,000 after buying an additional 6,076 shares during the last quarter.
+MetLife Investment Management LLC increased its stake in shares of Tutor Perini by 60.5% in the fourth quarter.
+MetLife Investment Management LLC now owns 14,544 shares of the construction company’s stock worth $180,000 after buying an additional 5,480 shares during the last quarter.
+LPL Financial LLC increased its stake in shares of Tutor Perini by 24.0% in the third quarter.
+LPL Financial LLC now owns 15,181 shares of the construction company’s stock worth $197,000 after buying an additional 2,942 shares during the last quarter.
+Finally, Covington Capital Management increased its stake in shares of Tutor Perini by 33.3% in the fourth quarter.
+Covington Capital Management now owns 20,000 shares of the construction company’s stock worth $247,000 after buying an additional 5,000 shares during the last quarter.
+Institutional investors own 68.49% of the company’s stock.

 Tutor Perini Corp. engages in the provision of construction services.
 It operates through the following business segments: Civil, Building, and Specialty Contractors.
 The Civil segment specializes in public works construction and the replacement and reconstruction of infrastructure across the major geographic regions of the United States.